Last Updated: December 16, 2024

 In addition, your LLC name can’t imply that it’s organized for an illegal purpose.
 Words associated with certain licensed professions (doctors, engineers, etc.) and certain institutions (banks, colleges, etc.) will need special permission to be used in your name.

 Once you have some ideas, you can complete a business name check with the Department of State website to see if your chosen name is available.
-If you’re not sure how to do this, use our business entity New Hampshire business name search tool to guide you through the steps.
+If you’re not sure how to do this, use our New Hampshire business name search tool to guide you through the steps.

 Naming Requirements for a PLLC